lukas-krecan/ShedLock/README.md

 3) Configure a Lock Provider

-### Enable and configure Scheduled locking
+### Enable and configure Scheduled locking (Spring)
-First of all we have to import the project
+First of all, we have to import the project

 ```xml
 <dependency>